OpenWaterFoundation/owf-data-co-municipal-water-providers/README.md

 * Data available from the [U.S. Census Bureau](https://www.census.gov/geo/reference/codes/place.html) includes municipal Federal Information Processing Standard (FIPS) codes.
 The FIPS code is for municipalities only, not other types of water providers such as water and sanitation districts.
 OWF manually cross-referenced the PLACENAME column to the WaterProviderName.
 * The U.S. Geological Survey (USGS)'s [Geographic Names Information System (GNIS)](https://geonames.usgs.gov/apex/f?p=138:1:9185633219989) is the Federal and national standard for geographic nomenclature.
 The USGS developed the GNIS in support of the U.S. Board on Geographic Names as the official repository of domestic geographic names data.
 OWF manually cross-referenced the Feature Name column to the WaterProviderName.
 * The Colorado Department of Local Affairs (DOLA)'s [Local Government Information System](https://dola.colorado.gov/lgis/municipalities.jsf) uses a local government ID (LG ID).
 Data are not readily available for download from this website.
 Instead, GIS shapefiles containing the local government ID are available from the [Special Districts](https://demography.dola.colorado.gov/CO_SpecialDistrict/) website from the State Demography Office.
 OWF manually cross-referenced the LGNAME column to the WaterProviderName.
 OWF is using DOLA_LG_ID instead of LG ID to add more description to the identifier.
+The Special Districts dataset was also the source for website URLs for many water providers.
+For water providers that are municipalities, website URLs come from the [Colorado Municipalities](https://github.com/OpenWaterFoundation/owf-data-co-municipalities) dataset.
 * The Environmental Protection Agency (EPA)'s [Safe Drinking Water Information System (SDWIS)](https://ofmpub.epa.gov/apex/sfdw/f?p=108:1:::NO:::) contains information about Public Water System IDs (PWS ID).
 PWS IDs are used for water quality reports.
 The Colorado Department of Public Health and Environment (CDPHE)'s Water Quality Control Division also uses the PWS ID.
 OWF manually cross-referenced the PWS Name column to the WaterProviderName.
 If names did not match exactly, it was sometimes necessary to search for the website of the provider and then search for water quality reports that contain the PWS ID.
 * The BNDSS_ID is from the Basin Needs Decision Support System, which was initially developed as a project for the Colorado Water Conservation Board (CWCB) from 2009-2011.
 The BNDSS resulted in a prototype gap analysis